Key Facts

 Does the contraceptive sponge protect against STIs?

 No. The contraceptive sponge does not protect against STIs.
-In fact, spermicides are not recommended for women who have multiple daily acts of intercourse because the irritation may increase the risk of acquiring HIV.
+In fact, spermicides are not recommended for people who have multiple daily acts of intercourse because the irritation may increase the risk of acquiring HIV.

 Can I be allergic to the contraceptive sponge?

-Allergy is uncommon but some women may be allergic to the spermicide that is in the sponge or the polyurethane foam or preservative.
+Allergy is uncommon but some people may be allergic to the spermicide that is in the sponge or the polyurethane foam or preservative.
 If you use the sponge and experience any burning, itching, redness, rash or irritation, stop using the sponge and contact your health care provider.

 Should I use any other type of contraception with the contraceptive sponge?